Tony Oxley (boxer): Biography

-He represented England in the 54 kg bantamweight division, at the 1970 British Commonwealth Games in Edinburgh, Scotland.
+Oxley represented the England team at the 1970 British Commonwealth Games in Edinburgh, Scotland, where he participated in the 54 kg bantamweight division.

+Oxley was the National champion in 1971 after winning the 1971 bantamweight ABA championships.
 He also won the Royal Navy and Combined Services championships.

-Coaching career

 In 1974 he was appointed the Royal Navy coach and an England coach the following year.
 Between 1978 and 1982 his team won five back-to-back Combined Services championships and five ABA titles.